deepmodeling/DeePTB/README.md

 <img src="./examples/hBN/reference/3.varycutoff/results/band.png" width = "60%" height = "60%" alt="hBN Bands" align=center />
 </div>

-We can again increase more training epochs, using the larger cutoff checkpoint, change the input using
+We can again increase more training epochs, using the larger cutoff checkpoint, and change the input using
 ```json
     "train_options": {
         "num_epoch": 10000,